hughest64/trivia-svelte5/README.md

 # create the db
 CREATE DATABASE triviamafia_main OWNER triviamafia;
 ```
-The test database can be created manually as above or with this command *AFTER* following the migration steps in the next section.\
+The test database can be created manually as above or with this command *AFTER* following the migration steps in the next sections.\
 `CREATE DATABASE triviamafia_tst WITH TEMPLATE triviamafia_main OWNER triviamafia;`

 ### Migrations

 Migrations are tracked in the repo so there is no need to run `makemigrations` for the inital setup.
-These commands *WILL* need to be invoked two times as shown below for any migrations after that.
+These commands *WILL* need to be invoked two times as shown below for all migrations after that.
 Django explicitly does not migrate multiple databases simeltaneously.

 -   `python manage.py makemigrations <appname>` for the standard db
 -   `python manage.py makemigrations <appname> --settings=server.settings_tst` for the test database